AriFordsham/GHCWiki/richard-and-simon.md

 # Active agenda

+- #17580: remove roles from the flattener
+- #17581: swap sense of coercion in the flattener
+- #17582: re-engineer rebindable syntax
 - Move levity poly checks from zonker to desugarer
 - PredTree stuff (RAE).   https://gitlab.haskell.org/rae/ghc/tree/pred, #17536
 - `TypeLike` and `KnownRuntimeRep` constraints: #17201, #15979, also fixes #8388.
 And #17201, #17113, #13105. #17131 is another example.
 Blocked on PredTree stuff